transloadit/uppy/README.md

   .run()

 // ES5
 // :warning: bundling with `require` will include the whole Uppy package, with all plugins.
-If you want to pick and choose, use `import`): var Uppy = require('uppy')
+// If you want to pick and choose, use `import`) var Uppy = require('uppy')

 var uppy = new Uppy.Core({wait: false})